MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

    - If prompted, select one of the sample datasets that pertain to your industry, then select **Next**.

 1. You can choose between using a resource-based option and a subscription-based option for authentication.
-For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
+For more information, see [Connect to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
 Enter the **Server address**, select **Sign in**, then select **Next**.
    > [!div class="mx-imgBorder"]
    > ![Dialog box to enter new connection details for Azure Data Lake.](media/enter-new-storage-details.png)
    > [!NOTE]